nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ### Subtyping

-Whenever references are copied from one location to another, the Rust subtyping rules requires that the lifetime of the source reference **outlives** the lifetime of the target location.
+Whenever references are copied from one location to another, the Rust subtyping rules require that the lifetime of the source reference **outlives** the lifetime of the target location.
 As discussed earlier, in this RFC, we extend the notion of subtyping to be **location-aware**, meaning that we take into account the point where